By Malia Warren

 Have you tried an Aerial Yoga Class?
 What benefits have you found from incorporating Yoga type classes to your strength training schedule?

-Malia is the owner, and mamapreneur, of Lifting the Dream.
-When she's not lifting heavy weights, she's doing some fun shit outdoors with her family, having a dance party with friends (probably while lifting), or taste testing local ciders.
+Malia is the force behind Lifting the Dream and a proud mompreneur.
+When she's not lifting heavy weights, she's probably at the beach or Disney with her family.
 She is a Cali girl born and raised, with salt water in her veins and sunshine in her heart.
-She and her family now reside near Denver, Colorado, soaking up the 300+ days of sunshine and breathtaking (literally, altitude) views of the mountains and wilderness.
-"Not all those who wander are lost" - J.R.R.
-Tolkien
+She and her family now reside in Florida soaking up the sun, heat, and all the amazing outdoor activities this state has to offer.